learningequality/kolibri/docs/contact.rst

 New ideas
 ~~~~~~~~~

-(to be decided - we are working on a feedback platform)
+Until we can present a proper feedback platform, we encourage you to post any
+new ideas to the `Community Forums <https://community.learningequality.org/>`_.

 Technical issues